5 Wood Vs 3 Hybrid: Which One Should You Have In Your Bag?

 You should consider the forgiveness of the individual 5 wood or 3 hybrid you choose and make sure that matches your skill level.

-Hopefully, you now feel a bit more educated in the differences between a 5 wood vs 3 hybrid.
 Each of these clubs can be beneficial from a performance standpoint as long as they are the right match for your golf game.

 Typically speaking, golfers seeking pure distance go with the 5 wood, while those with more of a concern about control will go with the 3 hybrid.

 One of the most important things is to choose golf clubs that give you a variation in the types of shots that you can hit.
+By understanding the strengths of each of these clubs and considering your unique needs, you can make an informed decision that will enhance your performance on the course.